aqib420/wc02/README.md

 # Grading

 Grading is done automatically by GitHub.
 It is recommended that you run `pytest test.py` locally and resolve any issues before `push`ing to your repository.

+We trust that you are honesty attempting the WC and will directly award your submission the score that GitHub shows for it.
+To verify, you may be randomly called in for a viva on your submission.
+If any of the members is unable to explain the submission or does not appear for the viva, the team will be considered unreliable.
+Unreliable teams will be awarded a 0 in the corresponding WC as well as all WC's since their last viva.

 # Task